-- 354. Any costs incurred by the private sector may arise from increased expectation on delivering socially responsible public procurement outcomes.
+- 376. Any costs incurred by the private sector may arise from increased expectation on delivering socially responsible public procurement outcomes.
 Examples would be wider use of sustainably sourced materials, and staff receiving more training and better terms and conditions of employment, including uplift to the Real Living Wage.
 Other costs may be incurred from staff time in attending additional training and support sessions that could be made available through Business Wales, for example.
-These costs are difficult to estimate, because it is not possible to know how many businesses currently provide goods, services or works to the contracting authorities covered by the Bill, what proportion of these would be required to focus on particular issues, to what extent they would wish to make use of available training, awareness sessions or one-to-one support, or how many employees (and at what level) would be required to attend. - 355.
+These costs are difficult to estimate, because it is not possible to know how many businesses currently provide goods, services or works to the contracting authorities covered by the Bill, what proportion of these would be required to focus on particular issues, to what extent they would wish to make use of available training, awareness sessions or one-to-one support, or how many employees (and at what level) would be required to attend. - 377.
 As with Options 1 and 3, officials from Business Wales have indicated that support would be made available to help firms gear up to respond to requirements placed upon them by the socially responsible public procurement duty within the Bill.
+This would be free of charge to businesses and the only cost to them would be in staff time and travel for attending events.
+This is difficult to estimate as costs will vary for each organisation, and the number of organisations will vary over time.